soundpress/RulesOfNYC/docs/c19/index.rst

 Public Service Corporation.
 "Public Service Corporation" means an entity subject to the jurisdiction of the Public Service Commission under the Public Service Law.

 Revocable Consent.
-"Revocable Consent" means a grant of a right, revocable at will, (1) to any person to construct and use for private use pipes, conduits and tunnels under, railroad tracks upon, and connecting bridges over inalienable property, (2) to an owner of real property or, with the consent of the owner, to a tenant of real property to use adjacent inalienable property for the purposes stated in 34 RCNY § 7-04 hereof or as may be permitted by rules of DoITT, or (3) to a public service corporation for facilities ancillary to, but not within, a franchise granted prior to July 1, 1990.
+"Revocable Consent" means a grant of a right, revocable at will, (1) to any person to construct and use for private use pipes, conduits and tunnels under, railroad tracks upon, and connecting bridges over inalienable property, (2) to an owner of real property or, with the consent of the owner, to a tenant of real property to use adjacent inalienable property for the purposes stated in 34 RCNY § 7-04 or as may be permitted by rules of DoITT, or (3) to a public service corporation for facilities ancillary to, but not within, a franchise granted prior to July 1, 1990.

 ULURP.
 "ULURP" means the Uniform Land Use Review Procedure as set out in §§ 197-c and 197-d of the Charter.